yanivefraim/yoshi/README.md

 ## Configurations

-Configurations are meant to be inside `package.json` under `wix` section or by passing flags to common tasks.
+Configurations are meant to be inside `package.json` under `yoshi` section or by passing flags to common tasks.

 #### Flags